vedovelli/movie-finder-react/README.md

 For the record if I was to include it I'd go for [Redux Zero](https://matheusml1.gitbooks.io/redux-zero-docs/content/) which I consider a very good solution for small a project.

+## Application Evolution

+During development an idea came to my mind: to abstract all domain specific logic to a NPM package.
+For instance: the service layer which performs all the API calls.

+Then, using React Native, build a separate application and consume this library.

 ## Built With

 * [React](https://reactjs.org/) - The web framework used